 A master’s degree in Curriculum & Instruction - Learning, Design & Technology prepares professionals for various careers in settings such as:

 - Hospitals and Health Care Facilities

 It also provides the coursework and training necessary to obtain the following Certificates:

 - Certificate in Designing and Developing Educational Graphics

 - Certificate in Designing and Developing Educational Multimedia

 - Certificate in Online Teaching and Learning

-Graduates with a M.Ed. in Curriculum & Instruction - Instructional Technology may pursue the following careers:
+Graduates with a M.Ed. in Curriculum & Instruction - Learning, Design & Technology may pursue the following careers:

 - Community College Instructor

 - Instructional Designer